 A-Wagons

-A-Wagons, also known as hazardous materials apparatuses, are unique vehicles designed to combat brush and grass fires.
+A-Wagons, or hazardous materials apparatuses, are unique vehicles designed to combat brush and grass fires.

 Water Tenders